Overview

 Note

-For syntax highlighting and language support (DATEX, Typescript, Deno), the DATEX Workbench extension is required.
+For advanced syntax highlighting and language support (for DATEX and JSX), the DATEX Workbench extension for Visual Studio can be used.
+Find more information here.

-To run your UIX app, make sure the app.dx configuration file exists.
-Execute the uix command in the root directory of your application (where the app.dx is located) to initialize and run the project.
+To launch your UIX application, make sure that a app.dx configuration file exists in the project root.
+Execute the uix command in the root directory of the application to initialize and run the project.

 uix